 Trying to get into school?
 Asian American applicants applying for college appear to be admitted at a lower rate than White, Black, or Latino peers with comparable quantitative scores.
-This is according to Princeton researcher Thomas J. Espenshade who compiled GPA and SAT test scores for selective private institutions of higher education, and compared them […]
+This […]

 COMMENTARY: Ask, don’t tell us who we are